The bottom line on fake reviews: They’re more trouble than they’re worth.

-But, when weighing defamation case law against the known facts of this case, the argument probably won’t hold up because it’s too subjective an assertion.
+But, when weighing defamation case law against the known facts, the argument probably won’t hold up because it’s too subjective.

 Moreover, to win, Agrawal, at the very least, will have to prove:

 - That the PayPal tweet contained a false statement of fact about him.
-Sure, there is such a thing as “defamation by implication,” but this case doesn’t have the meat needed to make a convincing defamation by implication claim.
+Sure, there is such a thing as “defamation by implication,” but this case doesn’t meet defamation by implication standards.
 Especially since U.S. case law demands that the most innocent interpretation be assumed.

 - That PayPal acted negligently in sending out the tweet.

 - That PayPal’s tweet led to material or reputational harm for Agrawal.
-Lawyers for the plaintiff could try to argue defamation per se, meaning argue that the PayPal tweet was inherently defamatory because it disparaged Agrawal’s professionalism, but it’d be a coin toss as to whether or not a judge – and eventually appeal’s panel – would be convinced by the argument.
+Lawyers for the plaintiff could try to argue that PayPal’s tweet was inherently defamatory because it disparaged Agrawal’s professionalism, but it’d be a coin toss as to whether or not a judge – and eventually appeal’s panel – would buy it.

 But hey, you never know.
-Sometime the courts surprise.
+Sometime courts surprise.